nicolasdelisle/Presentation/README.md

   - Provides a **dedicated fiber connection** between your data center and AWS
   - Offers lower latency, more consistent network performance than VPN

-📘 *Use case:*
-Connect your corporate office network to AWS securely and privately, without sending data over the public internet.

 ---

-📌 _These five components work together to build secure, scalable, and highly available network architectures in AWS—comparable to traditional hardware infrastructure but more flexible and programmable._